This page contains information about electronic submission

 The bsubmit program can be used multiple times for a given

-By default, we will grade your last submission.
+By default, we will grade your late submission.
 Therefore, a

 later submission is considered to supersede previous